Auburn University, Auburn, AL 2017

 The renovation of The Depot brings consistency and unity to the structure by synchronizing architectural elements such as roofing, opening sizes, and floor elevations between phases of the building’s history.
 The change of use and current codes required an increase in the plumbing fixtures and an increased floor area for the restroom.
 To accommodate the enlarged restrooms, a small addition in keeping with the historic language of the facade was incorporated into the project.
 Ultimately, the building was restored to a prominent destination for both visitors and citizens of Auburn.

 Auburn University School of Architecture 2015

-The exterior skin replacement includes a complete façade re-design to provide curtain wall components in lieu of punched openings in the design studio to accommodate day lighting strategies to increase natural lighting levels and reduce electrical lighting demand.
-As part of the façade re-design the brick veneer would be pushed out from the structure to accommodate a new waterproofing plane and increased insulation.
-The new high performance glazing for the project in addition to the increased insulation at the brick would improve the energy efficiency of the building.
-The mechanical upgrades would include completing the university infrastructure projects that would provide hot water and chilled water to Dudley Hall.
+The exterior skin replacement includes a complete façade re-design to provide curtain wall components in lieu of punched openings in the design studios to accommodate day-lighting strategies that increase natural lighting levels and reduce electrical lighting demand.
+As part of the façade re-design, the brick veneer was pushed out from the structure to accommodate a new waterproofing plane and increased insulation.
+The new high performance glazing, in addition to increasing insulation at the brick, improve the energy efficiency of the building.
+The mechanical upgrades include completing the university infrastructure projects that provide hot and chilled water to Dudley Hall.

 Montgomery, AL 2017

 AlaCOMP, a privately owned company that manages workers compensation insurance, tasked SNA with the complete renovation of an existing building they purchased for their new, expanded Headquarters building in Montgomery, Alabama.